fredderf204/mfblog3/content/post/greetings.md

 I know this is not particulary original, but I enjoy tinkering around with a lot of different tech in the cloud, and this blog is going to a way for me to share my experiences.

 I look forward to sharing with you some of the cool and sometimes quirky things I get up to in the cloud.

+:speech_balloon: *I am employed by Microsoft; however, the opinions and views expressed here are my own and do not necessarily reflect those of my employer.*